kwansupp/kwansupp.github.io/_projects/2020-12-01-assessment tool.md

 ## Overview

-An internal tool for learners to track their learning progress <a href="https://digitalsocietyschool.org/project/empower-energy-transition/" target="_blank">[project page]</a>.
+An internal tool for learners to track their learning progress.

 <br/>
 <p align="center">